 Chief Executive Officer

 As CEO, Tony leads the joint venture that represents the largest and most efficient mortgage securitization service in the world.
-As a business and technology solutions provider CSS is an indispensable business partner to Fannie Mae and Freddie Mac serving as an issuing agent and administrator of their Uniformed Mortgage Backed Security (UMBS) as well as other complex securitization structures.
+As a business and technology solutions provider CSS is an indispensable business partner to Fannie Mae and Freddie Mac serving as an issuing agent and administrator of their Uniform Mortgage Backed Security (UMBS) as well as other complex securitization structures.
 Today CSS supports over 1 million securitizations, backed by over 27 million loans and $5 trillion in outstanding mortgage balances.

-Tony is an accomplished executive with over 30 years of experience leading top national public and private organizations through dynamic and complex business, operational and regulatory environments.
-Prior to joining CSS, he held executive positions as the President and Chief Operating Officer at Cenlar FSB the nation’s largest mortgage subservicer, the CEO, President and Board Director of Walter Investment/Ditech Holding Corporation a top 10 independent mortgage originator and servicer, Managing Director and Chief Operations Officer at Citigroup responsible for CitiMortgage Operations, and Citi’s North America Retail and Commercial Bank operations, Executive Vice President at Freddie Mac responsible for their Single Family Business, Operations and Technology and for 23 years of his career executive leadership positions with GMAC Mortgage ultimately serving as GMAC ResCap’s President and Chief Operating Officer and Board Director.
+Tony is an accomplished executive with over 30 years of experience leading top national public and private organizations through dynamic and complex business, operational, and regulatory environments.
+Prior to joining CSS, he held executive positions as the President and Chief Operating Officer at Cenlar FSB the nation’s largest mortgage sub-servicer; CEO, President and Board Director of Walter Investment/Ditech Holding Corporation, a top 10 independent mortgage originator and servicer; Managing Director and Chief Operations Officer at Citigroup responsible for CitiMortgage Operations, and Citi’s North America Retail and Commercial Bank operations; Executive Vice President at Freddie Mac responsible for their Single Family Business, Operations, and Technology; and for 23 years of his career executive leadership positions with GMAC Mortgage ultimately serving as GMAC ResCap’s President and Chief Operating Officer and Board Director.

 President and Chief Operating Officer